raul-izquierdo/english/sources/grammar/Parts of Speech/Adverbs.md

     = wholly (f)
     ?
 Estoy totalmente de acuerdo contigo : `I completely agree with you`

-casi no podía ... = I could hardly
+casi no podía ... = I could barely/hardly ...
     ?
-Casi no podía respirar : `I could hardly breathe`
+Casi no podía respirar : `I could barely breathe` ?
+Casi no puedo pagar : `I can barely afford it`

 ## Adverbs of Comment (speaker's attitude or opinion)

-en realidad = actually
+en realidad
+    !
+A veces se solapan, otras no
+    = in fact (de hecho... 🠢 añadiendo detalle)
+    = actually (al contrario... 🠢 añade corrección o sorpresa) ?
+Es un buen cantante.
+En realidad, ganó un concurso nacional : `He’s a good singer.
+In fact, he won a national contest` (añadiendo detalle)
+    ?
+Entonces, ¿eres estudiante?
+No, soy médico en realidad : `So, you're a student?
+No, I'm a doctor, actually` (al contrario)
+    ?
+No pensé que disfrutaría de la fiesta, pero en realidad fue divertida : `I didn't think I'd enjoy the party, but it was **actually** quite fun` (sorpresa)

 preocupantemente = worryingly